Dayton says he's optimistic about bonding bill

 "This separate bill singles out funding for us," Hill said.

-To see a video about Hill talking about the water plant during the Governor's Water Summit in Morris, click the link: http://www.morrissuntribune.com/video/lDvgC67H
+For video from the Water Summit with Hill talking about the water plant, click the video link here. http://www.morrissuntribune.com/video/lDvgC67H